 - The last place you and your spouse resided together before separation was in Ontario; and

-- The Ontario Pension Benefits Act regulates your pension benefit.
+- The Ontario Pension Benefits Act applies to the pension benefit.

-Your plan administrator and / or a lawyer can assist in determining if any of these criteria apply to you.
+If you are unsure if this Guide applies to you, check with your plan administrator or a lawyer.
 This Guide does NOT apply if you are an Ontario resident participating in the following plans:

 - Federal government pension plans (e.g. Canadian Forces pension).
 Contact the Government of Canada Pension Centre for assistance.